Prasiddha10/Agent-and-Multi-Agent-Systems/README.md

 ## start()
 ```
-Initializes and starts all agents in separate threads
+Initialises and starts all agents in separate threads
 ```
 ## stop()
 ```